Barcelona - the world's best football city is written by Jens Skovgaard Andersen.

 On your trip to Barcelona, you will find art and culture both outdoors and indoors, and whether you are looking for unique architecture, classical art, beach life or modern cultural offerings, you will find it here.

 Just take a walk around and look for.
-The special unfinished church The Holy Family, triumphal arch Arc de Triomphe from the World's Fair in 1888 and Joan Miró's whimsical sculptures are among the favorites on a city tour on foot.
+The special unfinished church La Sagrada Familia, the triumphal arch Arc de Triomf from the World's Fair in 1888 and Joan Miró's whimsical sculptures are among the favorites on a city walk.

 If you want more football and at the same time see a little more of Catalonia, then you can conveniently take a trip up to the northern city of Girona.
-In addition to being known for its galleries and cozy streets, which attract lots of locals from Barcelona, the city also has a football team in the top Spanish range.
+In addition to being known for its galleries and cozy streets, which attract lots of locals from Barcelona, the city also has a football team, which is sometimes in the top Spanish range.

 Spanish football is some of the best in the world, and in Barcelona you will find the cream of the crop.
 The experiences are waiting for you in the world's best football city.